felixangell/phi/README.md

 <p align="center"><img src="res/icons/icon96.png"></p>

-<h1>nate-editor</h1>
+<h1>phi-editor</h1>
-Nate is a minimal text editor designed to look pretty, run fast, and be easy to configure and use.
+Phi is a minimal text editor designed to look pretty, run fast, and be easy to configure and use.
 It's primary function is for editing code.
 Note that this is a re-write of the initial editor that I wrote last year.
 It's still a work in progress and is very buggy!
 In addition to this, the editor is written as if it's a game,